Skip to main content

 Configuration

-The Kanban widget can be customized in both look and features using its API.
-There are a variety of options you can tweak, such as:
+The Kanban board can be customized in both looks and features using its API.
+There are plenty of parameters to help set things up the way you want:

 Cards